 Over the past few years, the opportunities for regular Americans to travel to Cuba have greatly expanded.
 And, one of the easiest ways to visit is by sailing a cruise that stops at the Havana cruise port.
 Booking a cruise can certainly simplify your travel planning, but read on a for few tips to make sure that your family gets the most out of this experience.

 We recently sailed on a family cruise on Royal Caribbean’s Majesty of the Seas.
 The absolute highlights of the trip were our visits to the Havana cruise port!
 For years, I wanted to visit Cuba, but I was never eligible to go.
 So once it became possible for Americans to sail on cruises that stopped in Cuba, that shot to the top of my wish list.
-And this year, we were finally able to pull it off.
+And, we were finally able to pull it off.

 Visiting The Havana Cruise Port